-ECON-E 370, ENG-W 131, MATH-M 118, MATH-M 119 (all with grades of C or better).
-C: F370, I370, J370, and M370.
-Students must apply online (www.kelley.iu.edu.ugrad/apps) to take I-Core and, after getting permission, enroll using BUS-BE 370.
-Cross-functional survey of business management.
-The strategy component is concerned with the roles and tasks of a firm's top managers (i.e., strategic decision makers).
-Designed to provide an appreciation for the total firm perspective and the means by which firms create and sustain competitive advantage in today's increasingly challenging and complex business environment (domestic and global).
-Strategic management of the firm involves diagnosing the firm's current situation and developing realistic solutions to the strategic and organizational problems that confront top managers.
+- BUS-F 304 Financial Management: Honors (3 cr.)
+Part of Honors I-Core.
+Broad survey of finance for all honors business students.
+Provides a conceptual framework for a firm's investment, financing, and dividend decisions; includes working capital management, capital budgeting, and capital structure strategies.
+Students may not receive credit for both F304 and (F370 or F301 or F300). - BUS-J 304 Strategic Management: Honors (3 cr.)
+Part of Honors I-Core.
+Strategic Management is concerned with the roles and tasks of firms' top managers (i.e., strategic decision makers).
+This course is designed to provide an appreciation for the total firm perspective and the means by which firms create and sustain competitive advantage in today's increasingly challenging and complex business environment (domestic and global).
+Strategic management of a firm involves diagnosing the firm's current situation and developing realistic solutions to the strategic and organizational problems that confront top managers.
 A desired outcome of this course is an enhanced appreciation for the complexities of managing a formal organization.
-The primary objective is to help develop analytical skills for identifying key strategic issues and formulating appropriate strategies given a firm's situation.
+The primary objective of the course is to help develop analytical skills for identifying key strategic issues and formulating appropriate strategies given a firm's situation.
 The course will provide exposure to the theories, concepts, and techniques of strategic management through the text, readings, illustrative cases, and video vignettes.
-Includes a cross-functional case done in teams.
+Students may not receive credit for both J304 and (J370 or J301).